kost/webshell-portlet/README.md

 Prerequists
 ================

+In order to build from source, you'll need:
-Java
+- Java

-Maven
+- Maven

 Building
 ================

 Go to project directory and run mvn:

   mvn package

 Tested platforms
 ================

 So, far it has been tested on:

-JBoss Portal 2.7.2
+- JBoss Portal 2.7.2

-IBM WebSphere Portal 7
+- IBM WebSphere Portal 7